Framing Closet Door Openings In 6 Steps

 Nail a trimmer stud inside both of the king studs.
 The trimmer stud should be cut shorter than the king stud since they are used for the header support.

-The top plate of the door opening need to have four 7-inch pieces of plywood attached.
+The top plate of the door opening needs to have four 7-inch pieces of plywood attached.
 This wood is called a cripple stud.
 The cripple studs attach to the header after the header is measured and cut.
 Then it’s attached to the king studs.

 Choose the width for your closet door and add trimmer studs inside the door opening to close in the gap to the width you want.